decentraland/documentation/content/creator/sdk7/2d-ui/ui-positioning.md

 Use `width` and `height` to set the size of the entity.
 The following kinds of values are supported:

 - `auto`: The size adapts to fit the content inside.
 This is very convenient for text that may vary in length.
+Write the value as "auto".
 - Percentage: As a percentage of the parent's measurements.
 Write the value as a string that ends in "%", for example `10 %`.
 - Pixels: Write the value as a number.
-Note that screens with high pixel density

 Note that these properties affect the **default** size of that item, the size of the item before any flex grow and flex shrink calculations are performed.
 The final size may be interpreted differently based on the size of the parent entity, and the Flexbox properties that are set.